#LifeAtIM

 What do you do at Irwin Mitchell?

-I am the firm’s Training Principal and so responsible for the quality of training received by all of our trainees, as well as ensuring they meet all SRA regulatory requirements.
+I am the firm’s Training Principal and so responsible for the quality of training received by all of our trainees, as well as making sure they meet all SRA regulatory requirements.
 I have has worked at Irwin Mitchell since qualifying in 2009, having completed my training contract at the firm.
-I specialises in medical negligence and represents patients who have suffered life changing injuries.
+I specialise in medical negligence and represents patients who have suffered life changing injuries.

 What skills do you need to be a good trainee solicitor?